oneapi-src/level-zero-spec/core/INTRO.md

 ## Peer-to-Peer Communication
 Peer to Peer API's provide capabilities to marshall data across Host to Device, Device to Host and Device to Device.
 The data marshalling API can be scheduled as asynchronous operations or can be synchronized with kernel execution through command queues.
-Data coherency is maintained by the driver with out any explicit involement from the user.
+Data coherency is maintained by the driver with out any explicit involement from the application.

 ## Inter-Process Communication
 The API allows sharing of memory objects across different device processes.